Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

-And although this place was an important remark in the revolution with many soldiers who sacrificed their lives, there hasn't been any memorial tombstone for these soldiers.
-It is also difficult for tourists to explore the tunnels because there is no light inside; to crawl through the tunnels, you have to use a flashlight.
+And although this place was an important remark of the revolution with many soldiers who sacrificed their lives, there hasn't been any memorial tombstone for these soldiers.
+Tourists also find it difficult to explore the tunnels because there is no light inside; to crawl through the tunnels, you have to use a flashlight.

 The yard in the monument